 ✓ Insect Repellent Lotion - If you’re traveling to a tropical destination, it’s a must to bring an insect repellent lotion.
 Opt for natural scented ones that won't have that toxic smell (especially harmful around the kids).

 ✓ Contact Lens and Solution - Can’t forget these babies… Also a must to bring an extra contact lens case just in case!

 ✓ Nail Clippers - Long nails are more prone to germ infestation!
 Make sure you bring a small but good quality nail clipper that the entire family can use.
 You are allowed to bring these on airplanes too!

 ✓ Pads / Tampons - For moms out there, don’t forget to bring at least one pack of sanitary pads or tampons in case your visitor of the month comes during the trip.

 ✓ Hair Tools - Hair brush, comb, hair ties and leave in conditioner are all the essentials for a month long trip.
-Optional: Check out this mini hair dryer and travel straightening iron perfect for slipping in the side of your suitcase.
+Optional: Consider bringing a mini hair dryer and travel straightening iron perfect for slipping in the side of your suitcase.
 Pro-packing tip: When traveling to a different country, do NOT stick either of these items into the plug without a converter.
 Read more here about which countries need converters.

 ✓ Cosmetics - It’s ideal to store cosmetics and makeup in a clear makeup bag.
 Only bring makeup items that you can’t live without.
 In tropical regions, it’s not recommended to wear thick foundations, but instead to opt for tinted moisturizers.
 Pack an everyday lip, natural blush and mascara for going out at night.